The Generalized Rank Invariant: M\"obius invertibility, Discriminating Power, and Connection to Other Invariants: Stability of the generalized rank invariant

 \subsection{Stability of the generalized rank invariant}

 In this section, we prove that the GRI over $\Ical$ is stable in the erosion distance sense as long as $\Ical$ is closed under thickenings: see Definition \ref{def:closed under thickenings} and Theorem \ref{thm:gristability}.

-For ease of notation, in this section we focus on the setting of $\Z^2$-modules with the usual interleaving distance.
-Appendix \ref{sec:appendix for stability} deals with more general settings, specifically the stability of GRIs of $\catP$-modules under appropriate assumptions on $\catP$.
+\ok{For ease of notation, in this section we focus on the setting of $\R^d$ or $\Z^d$-modules with the usual interleaving distance.
+Appendix \ref{sec:appendix for stability} deals with more general settings, specifically the stability of GRIs of $\catP$-modules under appropriate assumptions on $\catP$.}